-Hence the deconstruction of myth (especially of such myth as underpins other cultures than the Western one) has been argued47 to belong to the overall installation of North Atlantic hegemonic violence, by materially and physically coercive means as well as by the claim of a monopoly on scientific rationality - without which there would be no science of myth as distinct from the narration and living of myths.
+Hence the deconstruction of myth (especially of such myth as underpins other cultures than the Western one) has been argued65 to belong to the overall installation of North Atlantic hegemonic violence, by materially and physically coercive means as well as by the claim of a monopoly on scientific rationality - without which there would be no science of myth as distinct from the narration and living of myths.
 The emic/etic distinction and the superiority claim involved in the etic deconstruction of myth, is typically modernist, and as such obsolescent in a postmodern world.
-In our largely postmodern world, mythical analysis of social and political life, the arts, religion etc.) has become profoundly problematic.48 Such a claim would appear to amount to a myth in its own right.
+In our largely postmodern world, mythical analysts' claim of a privileged position (just like any such claim in the analysis of social and political life, the arts, religion etc.) has become profoundly problematic.66 Such a claim would appear to amount to a myth in its own right.